 The load would be met first with any available generation from the wind turbine.
-Then when wind generation exceeds the load, the excess power would charge the battery.
-When the load exceeds the wind generation, the battery would discharge to supply the difference.
+Then, when wind generation exceeds the load, the excess power would charge the BESS.
+When the load exceeds the wind generation, the BESS would discharge to supply the difference.
 In addition, the BESS would operate all the time to keep the grid voltage and frequency stable.
-Figure 26 and Figure 27 show how the generation and battery are dispatched to meet the load during a representative month in the rainy and dry seasons, respectively.
+Figure 32 and Figure 33 show how the generation and BESS for the 24/7 operations baseline load profile are dispatched to meet the load during a representative month in the rainy and dry seasons, respectively.